Huffington Post launches in India, sets sights on China

-NEW DELHI, Dec 8 (Reuters) - News website Huffington Post launched its India edition on Monday in a tie-up with media conglomerate Times of India Group, as the AOL-owned site expands into markets where internet use is growing rapidly.
+NEW DELHI (Reuters) - News website Huffington Post launched its India edition on Monday in a tie-up with media conglomerate Times of India Group, as the AOL-owned site expands into markets where internet use is growing rapidly.

 The India edition is Huffington Post’s 13th and follows launches in a handful of European and Asian countries, as well as an Arabic version set to go live next year.